Connecting electrical wires can be a little tricky, I get it.

 Understanding this is super easy:

-Each of the colors, namely gray, blue, orange, yellow, and red, and the different sizes are intended to handle different amounts of gauge sizes and wires.
+Each of the colors, namely gray, blue, orange, yellow, and red, and the different sizes are intended to handle different amounts of gauge sizes and wire types.

 #1.
 The Wire Nut Colors